-- Explain that participants will now have a chance to see how others developed a unit, and share thoughts, questions, and suggestions. - Propose the following guidelines for giving feedback, and then ask participants if they would like to add anything else to the list (you might want to write these on the board or on newsprint). - Ask questions for clarity before you offer suggestions for change - Offer ideas and suggestions but not criticism - Share what has worked for you in similar situations, as appropriate - Tell the author what you like about the unit and evaluation plan
+- Explain that participants will now have a chance to see how others developed a unit and share thoughts, questions, and suggestions. - Propose the following guidelines for giving feedback and then ask participants if they would like to add anything else to the list. - Ask questions for clarity before you offer suggestions for change - Offer ideas and suggestions but not criticism - Share what has worked for you in similar situations, as appropriate - Tell the author what you like about the unit and plan